Serbian President Vucic Rejects Calls for New Elections Amid Protests

 Around 140,000 people demonstrated on the streets of the Serbian capital Belgrad on Saturday – against corruption and to demand new elections to the parliament.
-Several people were arrested and some were injured after clashes with the police.
+But Serbia's president Aleksandar Vucic refuses to give in.

 Photo: Darko Vojinovic/AP/TT